 The marine monitoring programme (RAME) is funded by the Ministry of the Environment and focus on monitoring of radioactivity both in coastal areas and in the open sea.
 The marine monitoring programme also includes the compilation of discharge data from Norwegian sources, in addition to the collection of discharge data relevant for the long-range transport of radionuclides from various sources.
-Liquid discharge data for 2006 from nuclear installations and recent trends in such discharges are summarised in Chapter 2.
+Liquid discharge data for 2007 from nuclear installations and recent trends in such discharges are summarised in Chapter 2.

-During 2006. samples for monitoring radioactivity in the marine environment were collected mainly in the Norwegian Sea and at permanent coastal stations along the Norwegian coastline.
+During 2007. samples for monitoring radioactivity in the marine environment were collected mainly in the North Sea and at coastal stations permanent along the Norwegian coastline.
 Results from the analysis of these samples are presented in Chapters 4 and 5.
 In Chapter 6, a summary of the findings and the conclusions is given.
-In the Appendix, technical information regarding sample preparation techniques and analytical methods employed in the laboratories are presented.
+In the Appendix, information regarding technical sample preparation techniques and analytical methods employed in the laboratories are presented.